The V8 Ranch Story

-When Sloan and Mollie decided to gamble on their love of livestock and buy V8 Ranch in 1971, they knew just what they were doing.
-And it’s quite the story, too!
+When Sloan and Mollie Williams decided to gamble on their love of livestock and buy V8 Ranch in 1971, they knew just what they were doing.
+And it’s quite the story, too.

-So how’d he do it?
 In 1971, word got out that Parker was looking to sell the V8 herd, brand, and ranch in Center, Texas.
 It was just one week before Christmas when Sloan heard the news.
 Even back then, V8 was known as one of the better Brahman ranches in the United States.
 The cattle were good cattle, and Sloan knew it.
-The ranch was not only on the market—Parker wanted the deal to go through before the New Year!
+Not only was the ranch on the market; Parker wanted the deal to go through before the New Year!
 Problem was — Sloan was out of town, in New Mexico, on his first (and only) Williams family ski trip.

 Building V8 Ranch

 Building a world-famous ranch takes hard work, sleepless nights, and unwavering dedication.
 Sloan knew that as the owner of V8, he would need to draw on the talents of his wife and family.
 After all, ranching is a family tradition, and everyone was happy to help out with the effort.